What is Data Security Posture Management (DSPM)?

 Major data breaches are increasingly common in SaaS and IaaS.

-Data breaches like these are difficult to prevent in sprawling cloud environments.
-DSPM aims to secure data and prevent data breaches across IaaS, PaaS, and SaaS.
-When armed with the right DSPM capabilities, organizations are better prepared to prevent data breaches and meet compliance requirements, like HIPAA, GDPR, CCPA, NIST, and ITAR
+Data breaches are difficult to prevent in sprawling cloud environments.
+DSPM solutions aim to secure data and prevent data breaches across IaaS, PaaS, and SaaS.
+When armed with the right DSPM capabilities, organizations are better prepared to prevent data breaches and meet compliance requirements, like HIPAA, GDPR, CCPA, NIST, and ITAR.

 How does DSPM work?